Emanuele Pirro: After racing

-He regularly competes in historic racing.
-In 2010 Pirro won the Monaco Historic Grand Prix in the Formula 3 Class.
+Pirro regularly competes in historic racing.
+In 2010, he won the Monaco Historic Grand Prix in the Formula 3 Class.

-In roles still linked to motorsport, he serves as a Brand Ambassador for Audi, and is a member of; FIA Drivers’ Commission, FIA Circuits’ Commission, FIA Historic Motorsport Commission, ACI Circuits and Safety Commission.
+In roles still linked to motorsport, Pirro serves as a Brand Ambassador for Audi, and is a member of; FIA Drivers’ Commission, FIA Circuits’ Commission, FIA Historic Motorsport Commission, ACI Circuits and Safety Commission.
 In addition, he is the President of the Italian Karting Commission, and Vice President of the Grand Prix Drivers’ Club and the Club des Pilotes des 24 Heures du Mans.
 He is also a Steward for F1 races, TV pundit and is a frequent guest speaker at events hosted by multinational companies.

-In 2015, he entered the first round of the British Universities Karting Championship alongside his two sons.
+In 2015, Pirro entered the first round of the British Universities Karting Championship alongside his two sons.

-He owns the Faloria Mountain Spa Resort, a 5-star hotel in Cortina d’Ampezzo.
+Pirro owns the Faloria Mountain Spa Resort, a 5-star hotel in Cortina d’Ampezzo.

-Finally he has been a regular player for over 25 years in the Nazionale Piloti football team and the “Star Team for the Children” for Prince Albert of Monaco as well as taking part in other charity events.
+Pirro has been a regular player for over 25 years in the Nazionale Piloti football team and the “Star Team for the Children” for Prince Albert of Monaco as well as taking part in other charity events.

-He also became the Director of the McLaren Racing Driver Development program.
+Pirro also became the Director of the McLaren Racing Driver Development program.